anc5c07/anc5c07-site/_posts/2023-03-22-jointmeeting.md

   overlay_filter: rgba(127, 127, 127, 0.5)
   caption: "[20th St construction](/assets/images/3000blk-20th.jpg)"
 categories: meeting-summary
-last_modified_at: 2023-03-19T16:07:13
+last_modified_at: 2023-03-19T18:56:47
 notes: footnotes
 ---
-This concerns a future meeting; it should be consider the most up-to-date resource of information about the meeting up until it occurs.
+This concerns a future meeting; it should be considered the most up-to-date resource of information about the meeting up until it occurs.
 {: .notice--warning}

 ## tl;dr